 Furthermore, all UN projects and programmes will be implemented taking into consideration the 'enablers' identified in this document (see figure 2 on p.
 17), which reflect the added value the United Nations is recognized to have in the region.

-The Regional Programme Management Team (RPMT) will serve as interlocutor between the RSC and UNCTs to promote and facilitate internal coherence and adherence to the principles of this framework at the regional level.
+The Regional Programme Management Team (RPMT) will serve as interlocutor between the RSC and UNCTs to promote and facilitate internal framework at the regional level.

 Figure 13 - MSDCF Governance